 We use modern and safe ultrasound to clean each tooth thoroughly – above and below the gum line.
+Our clinics have two veterinarians that provide all of our patients with dental procedures; Dr. Lima, owner of Carleton and Lanark Vet, and Dr. Wicks, an associate veterinarian.
 Dental technicians polish teeth to create a smooth, lustrous tooth surface more resistant to plaque build-up.

-Dr. Lima recommends dental x-rays so that he can better see what is going on underneath the gum line.
+Our veterinarians recommend dental x-rays so that they can better see what is going on underneath the gum line.
 Poor dental health can affect other organ systems causing heart issues or other diseases.
-Dental x-rays help Dr. Lima to see if periodontal disease is present and if so, at what stage.
+Dental x-rays help to see if periodontal disease is present and if so, at what stage.

-Dental patients come into the clinic the morning of their procedure, where our nurses will do surgery prep.
-TPRs, blood work and x-rays before the procedure.
-Patients are monitored thoroughly throughout the day after their dental procedure.
-Patients can go home that same night so that they can be with their family and in their own bed!
+Dental patients come into the clinic the morning of their procedure, where our veterinary technicians will do surgery prep before the patient is put under anesthetic: TPRs, blood work and x-rays before the procedure.
+Similar to all surgeries done in clinic, our patients are consistently monitored by a surgical technician throughout the entire dental procedure and everything is documented.
+Patients are monitored thoroughly throughout the day after their dental procedure by our technicians and assistants.
+After a final exam by our veterinarian, patients can go home that same night so that they can be with their family and in their own bed!
 Homework rules will be given at the time of pick-up to ensure that your pet has a healthy recovery.

 Halitosis is the technical term for “Bad Breath”, but no matter what it’s called – it is not something you want your pet to have!
 It is one of the common complaints of pet owners in their pet’s annual check-up.
 It can be caused from issues with the mouth or can rally from other internal health problems.